iasonask/rtds-controller/README.md

 Instructions on how to use the api are provided in the test class testRtdsCon.java

-Before using the given API the ListenOnPort script should be running in the RSCAD environment.
+Before using the given API the ListenOnPort.scr script should be running in the RSCAD environment.